Artificial intelligence takeover

 A solar shutdown

 Scientists worried in the 1970s that the sun’s brightness could drop by 40% after it seemed like it wasn’t emitting the expected number of neutrinos.
-Evidence for this never showed up but the prospect remains possible.
-That kind of dip would put the earth into a deep freeze.
+Evidence for this never showed up, but the prospect remains possible.
+That kind of dip would put the Earth into a deep freeze.
 Humans, it goes without saying, would go extinct in such a world.

 Solar flare

-On the list “really quite troubling cosmic events that are long overdue” is the solar flare.
+On the list of “really quite troubling cosmic events that are long overdue” is the solar flare.
 For the last 150 years, the big ones have missed the Earth, but it’s only a matter of time before one does.
 Just one big magnetic solar flare from the sun at the precise wrong time could disable electric grids all around our planet, causing utter chaos and disarray.

 The sun turns on the plants